Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 If you are unable to reach us by phone, submit your inquiry via email at email@example.com.
 More Info

-Manufactured Home Installation licenses and certificates expire on September 30 of even years (e.g., 2018, 2020).
+Manufactured Home Installation licenses and certificates expire on September 30 of even years (e.g., 2020, 2022).

-You may file a late renewal application up to one year after the expiration date.
+You may submit a late renewal application up to one year after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
-Even though you can file a late renewal application, it is illegal to practice until the active license/certificate is actually renewed.
+Even though you can submit a late renewal application, do not resume practicing until your license is actually renewed to active status.
 The late period is not a “grace period.”